DeepshikaReddy/ETL/README.md

 # ETL
-Snowflake
+1.Snowflake
-Aletryx
+2.Aletryx
-Power Query
+3.Power Query
-Python
+4.Python

 # Some of the Sql optimization to keep in mind:
 1. Try to create dimension tables with integer as Primary key it makes the indexing faster.